CTMarius/protractorStarterKit/README.md

 # Protractor Demo

-This is basic setup to get QA's to easily start writing automated UI tests for web applications and to integrate it into your pipeline.
+This is basic setup to easily start writing automated UI tests for web applications and to integrate it into your pipeline.

 ### Components: